Advanced document representation

 September 3, 2018 · 14 min read

 Representation is one of the most complex and compelling tasks in machine learning.
-The way in which we represent facts, events, objects, labels, etc. affects how an autonomous learning agent can analyze them and extract insights, make predictions and deliver knowledge.
+The way we represent facts, events, objects, labels, etc., affects how an autonomous learning agent can analyse them, extract insights, make predictions, and deliver knowledge.

-In this blog post, we focus on natural language processing and how to represent textual entities such as words, sentences, paragraphs or whole documents.
+In this blog post, we focus on natural language processing and on how to represent textual entities such as words, sentences, paragraphs, or entire documents.
 Dealing with text is hard because, from the “algorithm” perspective, it is just a list of strings or characters.
-If we want to efficiently grab text and use it in various analytics tasks, we need to find simple, meaningful representations that a machine and the algorithms that run on it can understand.
+If we want to grab text and use it in various analytics tasks efficiently, we need to find simple, meaningful representations that a machine and the algorithms that run on it can understand.

 There are several approaches to deal with this challenge.
 This blog post presents techniques for representing text as a vector.
 Such representation allows not only to make “mathematical” operations but also to compute distance/similarity.
-The concepts of similarity and dissimilarity are widely employed in the artificial intelligence domain.
-They have several applications in data mining, information retrieval, pattern matching, etc. In our specific case we use similarities as a graph construction technique.
+The concepts of similarity and dissimilarity are widely employed in artificial intelligence.
+They have several applications in data mining, information retrieval, and pattern matching.
+In our case, we use similarities as a graph-construction technique.

 Graphs of documents, paragraphs, sentences and words can be created using vector representation and similarity functions.
 Once the graph is created, link analysis and other graph-specific algorithms can be applied on top of such graphs.
-Text summarization for instance, can be implemented by PageRank run on the sentences graph.
+Text summarisation, for instance, can be implemented by applying PageRank to the sentence graph.

 The better the vector representation, the better the similarity and hence the accuracy of the algorithm deployed on top of it.

 Using raw text in machine learning algorithms can be approached from various perspectives.
-It can be as simple as representing documents as bag-of-words (BOW), that is, as an unordered collection of individual words disregarding grammar and the relative position in the document.
-In this approach the documents are encoded as sparse vectors, where each dimension represents a specific word from the corpus and the value is its document frequency.
+It can be as simple as representing documents as a bag-of-words (BOW), that is, as an unordered collection of individual words disregarding grammar and the relative position in the document.
+In this approach, documents are encoded as sparse vectors, where each dimension corresponds to a word in the corpus and the value is its document frequency.
 This model can be extended by using TF-IDF instead of document frequency, where TF is a term frequency (how often that word occurs in the current document) and IDF is an inverse document frequency (the more frequent corpus-wise, the less important it is).
-Despite simplicity, these traditional methods work well enough for many use cases.
-However, this representation generates very long and sparse vectors, which suffer from several shortcomings: near orthogonality between two vectors, inability to account for a context and order of words and inability to capture deeper semantic meaning of the document.
+Despite their simplicity, these traditional methods are sufficient for many use cases.
+However, this representation generates very long and sparse vectors, which suffer from several shortcomings: near-orthogonality between vectors, an inability to account for context and word order, and an inability to capture the document’s deeper semantic meaning.

 What’s out there?

 Embeddings are dense vector representations of words or whole documents.
-They are trained, generally using neural networks, to excel at capturing the contextual and semantic meaning of text, which can then be leveraged as an input into further complex machine learning algorithms, such as neural networks for sentiment analysis.
+They are trained, typically using neural networks, to capture the contextual and semantic meaning of text, which can then be used as input to subsequent complex machine learning algorithms, such as neural networks for sentiment analysis.

 There are various approaches and countless possible implementations.
-One of the traditional ones is using so-called autoencoders: deep neural networks which are being forced, by introducing into their internal design a bottleneck layer (see figure) with much lower dimension than the input, to learn a dense low dimensional representation of the input document (represented as sparse BOW vector) which captures its deeper semantic meaning [1].
+One of the traditional ones is using so-called autoencoders: deep neural networks which are being forced, by introducing into their internal design a bottleneck layer (see figure) with a much lower dimension than the input, to learn a dense low-dimensional representation of the input document (represented as a sparse BOW vector) which captures its deeper semantic meaning [1].

 Schematic structure of an autoencoder.
 [2]

-Concrete implementation can be stacked Restricted Boltzmann Machines (RBMs), Variational Autoencoders (VAEs), or even Convolutional Neural Networks (best known from image classification tasks).
+Concrete implementations can include Stacked Restricted Boltzmann Machines (RBMs), Variational Autoencoders (VAEs), or even Convolutional Neural Networks (best known for image classification tasks).

 Deep neural networks are not always the best solution.
 They can introduce unnecessary complexity, resulting in excessive demands on computational power and training data.

-On the other hand, shallow neural network models for word and document embeddings have gained significant momentum recent years: rather than complexity, they bet on simplicity because there are no hidden layers.
-This allows them to be deployed more efficiently on larger volumes of data, resulting in better overall performance than more complex models.
-An example of such an approach is word2vec [3] for word embeddings, and its extended version Paragraph Vectors [4], which is also known as doc2vec, for document embeddings.
+On the other hand, shallow neural network models for word and document embeddings have gained significant momentum in recent years.
+Rather than complexity, they bet on simplicity because there are no hidden layers.
+This enables them to be deployed more efficiently on larger datasets, resulting in better overall performance than more complex models.
+An example of such an approach is word2vec [3] for word embeddings, and its extended version, Paragraph Vectors [4], which is also known as doc2vec, for document embeddings.

-We will focus here on the latter since it is most suitable for representing an entire document and the training process can be customized to serve document classification.
+We focus here on the latter, as it is most suitable for representing an entire document, and the training process can be customised to support document classification.

 Document embeddings were introduced in [4], where two distinct approaches were presented: Distributed Memory (PV-DM) and Distributed Bag of Words (PV-DBOW).